JochemKuijpers/gg_raytracer/README.md

 # Interactive Raytrace Renderer

 This project is an interactive raytrace renderer.
-It was made as a Java code sample and demo as part of my Guerrilla Games application.
+It was made as a Java code sample and demo as part of my application at Guerrilla.

 It has the following features: